TeamPlanetQuack/planetQuackFrontEnd/README.md

 - How we met this goal:
 - How we exceeded this goal:

--- It should also include a list of the Quackathon requirements and how those were met or exceeded by your team.
-- How we met this goal:
-- How we exceeded this goal:

 Homepage:

 -- The homepage should be an overview of the solar system.